tlswg/tls13-spec/draft-ietf-tls-tls13.md

 TLS 1.3 provides two extensions for indicating which signature algorithms may be used in digital signatures.
-The "signature_algorithms_cert" extension applies to signatures in certifiates and the "signature_algorithms" extension, which originally appeared in TLS 1.2, applies signatures in CertificateVerify messages.
+The "signature_algorithms_cert" extension applies to signatures in certificates and to the and the "signature_algorithms" extension, which originally appeared in TLS 1.2, applies signatures in CertificateVerify messages.
+The keys found in certificates MUST also be of appropriate type for the signature algorithms they are used with.
+This is a particular issue for RSA keys and PSS signatures, as described below.
 If no "signature_algorithms_cert" extension is present, then the "signature_algorithms" extension also applies to signatures appearing in certificates.
 Clients which desire the server to authenticate itself via a certificate MUST send "signature_algorithms".
 If a server is authenticating via a certificate and the client has not sent a "signature_algorithms" extension, then the server MUST abort the handshake with a "missing_extension" alert (see {{mti-extensions}}).
+TLS 1.2 implementations SHOULD also process this extension.

 The "extension_data" field of these extension contains a SignatureSchemeList value: